mandlerm/BookTracker/NOTES.md

 [ ] category show page. how to handle blank author or rating??

 [ ] conditional routing??  if I came from categories/show, return to category show

+[ ] if new book fails, why aren't error messages showing?

+[ ] if update is not valid, why aren't error messages showing?